1jtp8sobiu/ps_tv_whitelist/README.md

 https://hackinformer.com/PlayStationGuide/PSV/tutorials/how_to_install_the_pstv_whitelist_patch_v2.html

 ## Credits
-- Thanks to SilicaAndPina for researching for whitelist hack.
+- Thanks to SilicaAndPina for his research for whitelist hack.
 - Thanks to yifanlu for psvimgtools.
 - Thanks to Davee and Proxima for http://cma.henkaku.xyz/.